 Along with groups that want to overthrow the Prince, those trying to gain religious power, and those who follow you in the shadows, there are so many threats and a lot going on in this book.
 Araby gets involved through Elliot and what he plans, and then it seems that everyone has their eyes on her, even the prince.

-For me the characters are an important part of making me enjoy it, and it was ok but some issues kept me from loving it.
-Will and his sibling were probably my favourite out of everyone.
+For me the characters are an important part of making me enjoy it and this book was lacking and bored me a bit.